mesosphere/dcos-commons/docs/pages/operations-guide.md

 [<img src="img/ops-guide-marathon-app-list.png" alt="list of Marathon apps" width="400"/>](img/ops-guide-marathon-app-list.png)

-We click on the `dse` app and then the `Configuration` tab.
-In here we see an `Edit` button tucked away off to the right of the screen:
+Click on the `dse` app and then the `Configuration` tab.
+Here, we see an `Edit` button on the right hand side of the screen:

 [<img src="img/ops-guide-marathon-config-section.png" alt="dse app configuration in Marathon" width="400"/>](img/ops-guide-marathon-config-section.png)